-From itself represents ege.
-The structure of the exam in the Russian language.
-What is the USE and how should it be taken?
+This is what the Unified State Examination looks like.
+Structure of the Unified State Examination in the Russian language.
+What is the Unified State Exam and how should it be taken?
 Unified State Exam

-What does the USE in the Russian language consist of?
+What does the Unified State Examination in Russian consist of?

 In order to receive a school certificate, a graduate must pass two mandatory exams in the form of the Unified State Examination - Russian language and mathematics.
-The results of the Unified State Examination in the Russian language are required for admission to universities for each area of training (specialty).
+Unified State Examination results in the Russian language are required for admission to universities for each field of study (specialty).

 to obtain a certificate - 24 points;